fchastanet/bash-tools-framework/doc/guides/Options/generateOption.md

 * **--variable-name** | **--var \<varName\>**

-  (optional) provides the variable name that will be used to store the parsed options.
+  (mandatory) provides the variable name that will be used to store the parsed options.

 * **--variable-type \<Boolean|String|StringArray\>**